sensorbee/docs/source/ref/commands/sensorbee.rst

 .. note::

     This is the only way to persist the configuration of topologies at the moment.
-Any updates applied at runtime will be reflected into the bql file.
+Any updates applied at runtime will not be reflected into the bql file.
     For example, if the server restarts after creating a new stream in ``my_topology``, the new stream will be lost unless it's explicitly added to ``my_topology.bql`` manually.